 As the novel coronavirus spread around the world from China, many pet owners worried about the potential link between coronavirus and dogs.
-The good news is researchers, doctors, and veterinarians determined dogs can’t become infected with the coronavirus and are unlikely to transmit it to people or other animals.
+The good news is researchers, doctors, and veterinarians believe it’s rare for dogs to become infected with the coronavirus and are unlikely to transmit it to people or other animals.

 Can dogs get COVID-19?